 Dr. Baert often does cupping after acupuncture as part of a typical acupuncture treatment.
 It is used to treat chronic pain by intensely increasing blood circulation at the painful spot.
-For some people, it can result in a temporary discolouration of the skin (not a bruise), which typically heals in about 5 days.
-As the discolouration heals, most people experience a corresponding decrease in severity of pain, along with increased range of motion.
+For some people, it can result in a temporary discolouration of the skin (which looks like a bruise, but isn't), which typically heals in about 5 days.
+As the discolouration heals, most people experience a corresponding decrease in severity of pain along with increased range of motion.

 Immediately after cupping has been performed, it is typical to feel less stiffness and less heaviness in the region treated.
 When cupping is done over the same area of pain once per week for several weeks, it will no longer be possible to produce the discolouration, and the pain will typically be much less, or even completely gone.

 Cupping Is Not Only Used to Treat Pain

 Cupping is also effective for treating asthma and preventing colds from getting worse.
 Asthmatic people get great relief when cupping is performed on the upper back, and with regular treatment, along with acupuncture and Chinese herbal medicine, asthmatic symptoms can gradually diminish.
 If you get cupping done on your upper back just when you are starting to catch cold, it is often possible to prevent the cold from taking hold, or make it less severe.